 As plant-based eating continues to increase in popularity, sources of plant protein do too.
 One challenge of plant-based eating is that most plant proteins offer an incomplete number of the essential amino acids (proteins) we need.
 But hemp protein offers all 9 of the amino acids the human body can't produce on its own, and it's easily digestible.
 It’s also a rich source of fiber, phosphorous, iron, and magnesium, which is essential for energy production in the body.
 It’s nutty in taste, so try a spoonful in your morning smoothie, or use the seeds to make hemp milk.

 Ginger is popular the world over for its spicy, slightly sweet taste.
 Native to Southeastern Asia, it’s been used in many culinary dishes, teas, and homeopathic medicines for centuries.
 More recently, it's made its way to western nations as a popular superfood.
-Ginger is known for its ability to fight inflammation, which is related to a host of diseases including rheumatoid arthritis and Crohn’s disease.
+Ginger is known for its ability to fight inflammation, which is related to a host of diseases including osteoarthritis and Crohn’s disease.
 Further, it’s been shown to have antibacterial and antiviral properties, which helps explain why it’s a popular choice as a first-line defense against illness.

 Garlic isn’t pricey or trendy, but it’s stood the test of time as a superfood.
 It’s particularly high in Vitamins C and B6, and in manganese, which is a trace mineral that is vital for proper nervous system function.
-One of garlic’s compounds, Diallyl sulfide, demonstrates a far more powerful antibacterial effect than two commonly prescribed antibiotics.
+One of garlic’s compounds, diallyl sulfide, demonstrates a far more powerful antibacterial effect than two commonly prescribed antibiotics.
 It’s also a strong antioxidant and has been shown to help with high blood pressure, cholesterol, and heavy metal detoxification.
-For maximum benefit, Make eat raw or minimally processed garlic, crushing or mincing it first to release its beneficial compounds.
+For maximum benefit, eat raw or minimally processed garlic, crushing or mincing it first to release its beneficial compounds.

 Mushrooms have also launched into the superfood spotlight lately, finding their way into protein powders, lattes, and supplements galore.
-There are about 50,000 species of mushrooms, and to say that they’re all of equal benefit would be inaccurate.
+There are thousands of species of mushrooms, and to say that they’re all of equal benefit would be inaccurate.
 But it is true that all varieties are rich in beta-glucans, a fiber known for its immune system-boosting effects.
 Some of the best-studied mushrooms include reishi, turkey tail, and shiitake.
 Each show particular promise as anti-cancer agents, likely related to the immune-enhancing properties found in most mushrooms.
 That said, no one mushroom has been fully accepted by the mainstream medical community as a treatment or complement to cancer care.